 - How is the political system like in the host country?
 Is the political environment stable?
-Are there any issues related to corruption? - · Is there any special concern about economic instability of the country? - What are the religions being practised in your host country?
+Are there any issues related to corruption? - Is there any special concern about economic instability of the country? - What are the religions being practised in your host country?
 Are there any issues related to religious intolerance? - · Are there any special concerns about racial/ethnic differences? - What is the relationship between your country of origin and your host country?
 What is the history?
-Are there any specific issues/incidents which may impact you as a visitor? - What is the latest pandemic development in your host country?
-What are the vaccination and quarantine requirements?
+Are there any specific issues/incidents which may impact you as a visitor?